cBLUE-dev-team/cBLUE.github.io/sphinx/source/install.rst

 Starting the GUI
 ----------------
-The GUI can be initiated from the command line with the following command (specify the full path of Gui.py if the current directory is not the location of Gui.py):
+The GUI can be initiated from the command line with the following command (specify the full path of CBlueApp.py if the current directory is not the location of CBlueApp.py):

 NOTE: If there are multiple Python installations on the computer running the GUI, ensure the desired installation is specified in the path environment variables or explicitly specify the full path of the relevant python executable in the command.
 For example:

-	(command line)> C:\\Python27\\64-bit\\python.exe Gui.py
+	(command line)> C:\\Python27\\64-bit\\python.exe CBlueApp.py

-The GUI can also be initiated by running the Gui.py file from a Python IDE, such as IDLE, PyCharm, or Visual Studio.
+The GUI can also be initiated by running the CBlueApp.py file from a Python IDE, such as IDLE, PyCharm, or Microsoft Visual Studio.